 HVR supports "accumulating" license files; this mean a hub machine could have several license files.
 For example, one license file (hvr.lic) enables all features (except SapXForm) of HVR to be used perpetually and another license file (hvrsap.lic) enables SapXForm feature.

-If a valid license to use SapXForm is not available in the hvr_home/lib folder then the HVR GUI does not display the option to query the SAP Dictionaries in Table Explore.
+If a valid license to use SapXForm is not available in the hvr_home/lib directory then the option to query the SAP Dictionaries in Table Explore will not be displayed in the HVR GUI.

 Requirements for SAP Transform Engine